gtri/scrimmage/docs/source/tutorials/airsim-plugin.rst

         [back_center Infrared 256 144]
       </camera_config>

-    The ``CameraName`` corresponds  to the user chosen camera name set in settings.json file under "Cameras" for each vehicle.
+    The ``CameraName`` corresponds  to the user chosen camera name set in settings.json file under "Cameras{}" for each vehicle.
 The ``ImageType`` is a type defined by AirSim that specifies the type of camera (optical, depth, segmentation, etc.).
 The ``Width`` and ``Height`` correspond to the pixel dimensions of the images we want to receive in scrimmage from AirSim.
 To learn more about the options available in AirSim see: